jakubtuchol/jakubtuchol.github.io/_posts/2017-01-02-yearly-reading-list.markdown

 18) [**The Circle** by *Dave Eggers*][the_circle]

 * Dear God, I hated this book.
-Eggers desperately wants this book to be **1984**, but doesn't fails to create any compelling characters, explore any ideas beyond the most tired anti-Facebook tropes, and is nowhere near as funny as he wants to be.
-The novel's plot points make daytime soap operas seems plausible, and I hated every single person in this book.
-At least it's a quick read, so you don't have to wallow in this garbage too long.
+Eggers desperately wants this book to be **1984**, but fails to create any compelling characters, explore any ideas beyond the most tired anti-Facebook tropes, and is nowhere near as funny as he wants to be.
+The novel's plot points make daytime soap operas seem plausible, and I hated every single person in this book.
+At least it's a quick read, so you don't have to wallow in this garbage for too long.

 [black_flags]:         https://www.amazon.com/Black-Flags-Rise-Joby-Warrick/dp/0804168938